-A collaboration diagram, also called a communication diagram or interaction diagram, is an illustration of the relationships and interactions among software objects in the Unified Modeling Language (UML).
-The concept is more than a decade old although it has been refined as modeling paradigms have evolved.
+A collaboration diagram, also known as a communication diagram, is an illustration of the relationships and interactions among software objects in the Unified Modeling Language (UML).
+These diagrams can be used to portray the dynamic behavior of a particular use case and define the role of each object.

 Collaboration diagrams are created by first identifying the structural elements required to carry out the functionality of an interaction.
 A model is then built using the relationships between those elements.
 Several vendors offer software for creating and editing collaboration diagrams.Content Continues Below

 Notations of a collaboration diagram

 A collaboration diagram resembles a flowchart that portrays the roles, functionality and behavior of individual objects as well as the overall operation of the system in real time.
 The four major components of a collaboration diagram are:

 - Objects- Objects are shown as rectangles with naming labels inside.
 The naming label follows the convention of object name: class name.
 If an object has a property or state that specifically influences the collaboration, this should also be noted.

 - Actors- Actors are instances that invoke the interaction in the diagram.
 Each actor has a name and a role, with one actor initiating the entire use case.

 - Links- Links connect objects with actors and are depicted using a solid line between two elements.
 Each link is an instance where messages can be sent.